-Because the real estate involved in mixed-use developments is so densely packed, interactive way finding kiosks can be not just helpful, but utterly necessary in order to give consumers — both visitors and residents — the kind of personalized experience that’s generally expected in these types of high-end environments.
-The ability to easily navigate and interact with multiple buildings of retail, apartments and business offices, combined with a seemingly endless array of restaurant choices from from fast casual to four star, plus entertainment centers that include movie theaters and even plush bowling and gaming “lounges” is the key to long-term customer satisfaction.
+Because the real estate involved in mixed-use developments is so densely packed, interactive wayfinding kiosks can be not just helpful, but utterly necessary in order to give consumers -- both visitors and residents -- the kind of personalized experience that’s generally expected in these types of high-end environments.
+The ability to easily navigate and interact with multiple buildings of retail, apartments and business offices, combined with a seemingly endless array of restaurant choices from fast-casual to four-star, plus entertainment centers that include movie theaters and even plush bowling and gaming “lounges” is the key to long-term customer satisfaction.

 Besides the wayfinding capabilities of these kiosks, they can also function in other capacities with a simple touch or swipe of a finger.
 This type of interactivity can include functionality such as digital building directories for a single building or an entire mall development, and information about specific stores from ongoing sales and specials to store hours.
 Additionally, wayfinding kiosks can serve as information hubs to communicate details about anything from events, to available housing to current movie times, and can even be integrated with printers so tickets are able to be purchased right from the kiosk’s screen.